goaop/framework/README.md

 Go! library can be installed with composer or manually with git submodules.
 Installation is quite easy:

-1. Download go-aop-php using composer
+1. Download go-aop-php using composer or git submodule
 2. Create an application aspect kernel
 3. Configure the aspect kernel in the front controller
 4. Adjust the front controller of your application for proxying autoloading requests to the aspect kernel
 5. Create an aspect
 6. Register the aspect in the aspect kernel

-### Step 1: Download go-aop-php using composer
+### Step 1: Download go-aop-php using composer or git submodule

 Add Go!
 AOP library to your composer.json: